mratsim/nim-rmad/README.md

 # RMAD
 Reverse-mode auto-differentiation for Nim. (a.k.a - autograd)

+## Status
+STALLED

+Nim-rmad works great for scalars.
+I don't think there is a need for a pure scalar non-vector/non-matrix autograd however.
+Feel free to prove me wrong by either asking features, doing PR or adopting/forking this package.

+Autograd development on matrices/vectors/n-dimensional tensors is done in [Arraymancer/autograd](https://github.com/mratsim/Arraymancer).

 ## Goal
 Neural networks pass an input through a series of transformations (layers) to get an output value called forward pass.